Skip to main navigation Skip to search Skip to main content

 Biography

 Danielle Kennan is a Lecturer in Applied Social Science in the School of Political Science and Sociology and a Senior Researcher with the UNESCO Child and Family Research Centre in the Institute for Lifecourse and Society at University of Galway.
-Danielle has an interdisciplinary expertise in human rights law and the the sociological study of childhood and youth.
+She has an interdisciplinary expertise in human rights law and the the sociological study of childhood and youth.
 Her main research interests are in the area of childrens rights, examining contemporary social issues affecting children, youth and families from a rights-based perspective, with a focus on policy and service provision responses.
-Danielle is a qualitative researcher with a methodological expertise in youth participatory action research.
-Her work includes co‐editing the book Child and Youth Participation in Research, Policy and Practice, a significant contribution to international scholarship in the field.
-Danielle is also co‐founder of the Youth as Researchers programme, which is central to UNESCO’s global strategy for elevating youth voice.
+She is a qualitative researcher with a methodological expertise in youth participatory action research.

 Research Interests